New-UCCS/.github/profile/README.md

 # Welcome

-This is the new GitHub organization for the [University of Colorado Colorado Springs](https://www.uccs.edu).
-This is informal and for fun.
-The old organization is dilapidated, so I created this new one.
+This is the unoffical GitHub organization for the [University of Colorado Colorado Springs](https://www.uccs.edu).
+This is all for fun, and has zero affilifation to the college.
+The old organization is no longer running, so we decided to make this new one.

 ## Who is able to join?

-* Computer Science Students - Or similar fields.
-* Computer Engineering Students
-* UCCS Students interested in the CS/CE fields and want to code!
+* We welcome anyone in the Engineering Field to join our organization.

 ## How do I join?
 Please email [uccs@nolantaft.com] your UCCS email and your GitHub name!
 One of our admins will send you an invite, and you will be notified.